GCDigitalFellows/intro-pandas-dri-2022/README.md

 In addition to a filename, we’re also specifying that the encoding is utf-8 and that the Index (the bolded left-most column) is not included in the CSV file.
+Since we saved our Jupyter Notebook in the same folder as our dataset, we don’t need to specify the file directory Desktop and pandas_workshop.
+However, if you did want to save this file in a different folder, you’d have to specify the different file directory

 # **12. Building your Pandas skills with the Pandas documentation and other resources**